3D Parametric Wireframe Extraction Based on Distance Fields: 3D Wireframe Extraction

 where $p_i$ is a point from the current curve cluster, $\pi^l(p_i)$ is a projection of $p_i$ onto the polyline segment $l$.
 Essentially, this formula computes a difference between the predicted distances $\widehat d_i$ and the empirical gap between a point and the nearest polyline segment.
 If this difference is greater than the threshold $T_{\text{split}}$, we assign $p_{\text{split}}$ as a new polyline node and split the corresponding segment in two.
 Additionally, we detect closed curves as curve clusters with no endpoints and process them separately.
 To create a polyline for a closed curve, we sample three points from the cluster and connect them to compose a triangle.
 After that, the subdivision process is similar.

 The resulting polyline endpoints are then connected to the nearest corner cluster center, resulting in a finished topological graph $G(n,e)$ defined by the node positions $n$ and connections between them $e$.
-The last stage is node position optimization:

-where $\pi^G(p_i)$ is a projection of point $p_i$ onto the nearest edge in topological graph $G$.
 After this step is finished, we can define corners as graph nodes with more than two incident segments.
 Refer to Fig.~\ref{fig:seg-topo} for illustration.